As autumn comes to an end, the colder days and chilly nights start to set in.

 So, What Foods Are Causing The Problems?

-Hopefully you aren’t in this category but if you are, I am sure you well know the risks to your baby’s (and those around you) health and immune system.
+If you’re in this category, I’m sure you well know the risks to your baby’s (and those around you) health and immune system.

-As best you can, avoid or eliminate ‘white’ foods, like white bread, white rice, wheat products including biscuits, cake etc. These high carb/glycemic foods make your blood sugar levels rise rapidly like sugar – its like throwing fuel onto a fire.
+As best you can, avoid or eliminate white or flour foods, for example bread, rice, biscuits, cake, pizza etc. These high glycemic foods make your blood sugar levels rise rapidly like sugar – its like throwing fuel onto a fire.

 Again another category you may not be in, or perhaps you’re still having a glass of wine here or there.
 We know what alcohol does to brain cells, it kills them, not strengthens them for resistance to illness.
 Alcohol is often loaded with sugar too, or we mix it with soft drinks or juices full of sugar.

 Only take medications if you truly need them.
 You only have to see media stories over the years to see drugs recalled, having undesirable side effects, being claimed as a ‘wonder drug’ only to result in serious complications down the track.
-A healthy, alkaline body is a strong force to be reckoned with, you would be surprised how little you get sick by banishing acids and embracing alkaline and alkaline forming foods.
-Sounds hard to believe, but a body in balance is a body that has resistance to disease.
+A healthy immune system is a strong force to be reckoned with!
+A body in balance is a body that has resistance to disease.

 What Foods and Drinks Will Help To Boost My Immune System?